wikimedia/fresh/README.md

 ### Integrity

-Verify the integrity of your installation by computing the SHA-512 checksum of the installed script and comparing it to the table below.
+Verify the integrity of your installation by computing the SHA-512 checksum of the installed script.
+For example, by running `shasum -a 512 /usr/local/bin/fresh-node`.
+Then, comparing it to the table below.

 | Checksum for Fresh 19.09.1
 |--